initOS/dob/README.md

 ------------------

 * `odoo`
-  - Generic management tool for odoo
+  - Generic management tool for Odoo
   - See --help for more information

 * `odoo init [options]`
   - Initialization of the environment including
-    * Generation of configuration file etc/odoo.cfg
+    * Generation of configuration file `etc/odoo.cfg`
     * Checking out of the repositories
     * Initial generation of versions.txt file
       + Can aggregate the requirements.txt file of all repositories
+      + Experimental because of specifier
     * Creation of the scripts
-    * Installation of additional pip packages

 * `odoo freeze`
   - Freeze the python packages into the versions.txt